FindMySchool LogoFindMySchool

 This is a state-funded school, so there are no tuition fees.
 Families should still budget for the normal extras that can come with secondary school life, such as uniform, trips and optional activities.
 Where costs are involved, check the school’s published information before committing.

-Sixth form outcomes are currently weak on published grades.
-The latest A-level grade distribution sits well below England averages.
+• Sixth form outcomes are currently weak on published grades.
+In the 2025 A-level data, 20% of entries were graded A* to B across 117 exam entries.
 Families should ask for subject-level outcomes and what targeted support is in place for students aiming for higher grades.

 Samuel Ward Academy looks like a school that has moved decisively towards consistent routines, clear expectations and an intentionally sequenced curriculum, with a pastoral model that includes a named support base and a wider inclusion team.
-GCSE performance sits around the middle of England schools on the FindMySchool measure, while sixth form outcomes are currently the main concern in published grades.
+GCSE performance is mixed, with the current FindMySchool GCSE academic ranking at 3,029th in England, while sixth form outcomes are currently the main concern in published grades.

 Who it suits: local families who want a structured, mainstream secondary with clear routines, visible pastoral safety nets, and a broad curriculum offer through to 18.
 For sixth form applicants with highly academic ambitions, the right approach is to scrutinise subject-level support and progression evidence before committing.